vincentberenz/playful_tutorial/README.md

 ## download and support

-For more information and download of Playful, visit: [official website](http://playful.is.tuebingen.mpg.de)
+* For more information and download of Playful, visit: [official website](http://playful.is.tuebingen.mpg.de)
+* Support : playful-support tuebingen mpg de

 ## tutorials and documentation